Kirby5464/SRT-Theme-Template/README.md

 # SRT-Theme-Template

 An actual SRT theme template.
 This used to be a theme of a scrapped SRT I made.
+Based on https://github.com/MadkaT182/Tournament.

 # How To Use:
 # When in title screen